drocarmo/wheat/README.md

 ![Wheat](http://drocarmo.com/wheat/assets/images/logo.png)

-Wheat is a simple Jekyll template for designers.
+Wheat, a Jekyll starter-template for designers.

-It is a great starting point to help any designer quickly wip out a simple blog app, a product marketing page, prototype an idea or any instance of building a dynamic site.

 #### How to get started:

-1. Open your terminal in your designated directory: `git clone git@github.com:drocarmo/wheat.git`
+1. Open your terminal.app in your designated directory and paste this code: `git clone git@github.com:drocarmo/wheat.git`

 2. Run `rake`